 Balance & Falls Prevention Class Brisbane

-Balance & Falls Prevention Class Brisbane is a physiotherapist-led group exercise program that helps older adults improve balance, leg strength, walking confidence, and steadiness.
-It forms part of our broader balance training and falls prevention services and is designed to help people stay active, independent, and safer in daily life.
+Balance & Falls Prevention Class Brisbane is a physiotherapist-led group exercise program for people who feel unsteady, worry about falling, or want better walking confidence.
+It forms part of our broader balance training and falls prevention services.

-If you feel unsteady, worry about falling, or have slowed down because your confidence has dropped, this class offers a practical next step.
+The class helps build balance, leg strength, stepping control, and confidence with daily movement.
 Classes run at Clayfield PhysioWorks and Sandgate PhysioWorks, supervised by Physiotherapist Chelsea Gan and Physiotherapist Jack Campbell.

-What Is a Balance & Falls Prevention Class Brisbane Program?
+What Is a Balance and Falls Prevention Class?

 You may benefit if you: